Biden meets allies, warns of 'significant political change' – DW – 11/16/2024

 Biden's last global meetings

-The APEC summit will be one of Biden's last global meetings before leaving office.
-On Saturday, Biden will meet one-on-one with Chinese President Xi for the first time since last year's APEC forum.
+The APEC summit will be one of Biden's last global meetings before leaving office in January.
+On Saturday, Biden will meet one-on-one with Chinese President Xi Jinping for the first time since last year's APEC forum.

 According to White House officials, his attendance in Peru, as well as his subsequent visit to Brazil for next week's Group of 20 meeting, will be substantive, with talks focusing on climate issues, global infrastructure and counter-narcotics efforts.